Overcoming Difficult Situations

 Whether it be struggling to overcome a dark and heavy past, surviving in the present, fighting to shift momentum in the way things are changing, or developing and holding on to the promise of a brighter future, the characters in these stories face Earth-shattering situations.
 Breaking free from their worldly bonds resolves the issues in their lives and brings balance back to their worlds.

 But there is another bond characters can sometimes find themselves faced with.
-A bond similiar in nature to those described above yet vastly different in the material with which it explores.
+A bond similar in nature to those described above yet vastly different in the material with which it explores.
 Like the bonds of slavery or imprisonment, the bonds of prejudice and of hatred can enslave characters just as well.
 In the next article, the focus will shift to these problems born of fixed mindsets and show how changing the situation within the minds of characters can also bring about resolution.

 Advanced Story Theory for this Article

-The Dramatica theory of story breaks the Situation domain into 4 different Types: Past, Present, Progress, and Future.
+The Dramatica theory of story breaks the Universe domain into 4 different Types: Past, Present, Progress, and Future.
 Different in shape and form from the problematic activities of the Physics domain, these kinds of problems exhibit static qualities.
 This is not to say that growth does not exist in these stories, only that the core problem at the center lies within a situation out-of-balance.
 Dislodging the stuck nature of a problematic situation becomes the Goal of a Protagonist in these kinds of stories.